catspeed-cc/invidious/.github/ISSUE_TEMPLATE/feature_request.md

-  If you want to repot a bug please use "Bug report" instead If you want to suggest a new feature please use "Feature request" instead If you want to suggest an enhancement to an existing feature please use "Enhancement" instead -->
+  If you want to repot a bug please use "Bug report" instead If you want to suggest a new feature please use "Feature request" instead If you want to suggest an enhancement to an existing feature please use "Enhancement" instead

+  If you want to report an outage please use "Catspeed outage" instead -->

 **Is your feature request related to a problem?
 Please describe.**